nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 ML, AI and NLP: What is what
 -----------------------------

-Machine Learning (ML) and Artificial Intelligence (AI) are terms that are crucial to known when creating machine learning driven solutions.
+Machine Learning (ML) and Artificial Intelligence (AI) are terms that are crucial to know when creating machine learning driven solutions.
 But also the term NLP (Natural language processing) is a term that is crucial for understanding current machine learning application that are created for speech or text.
 E.g. for bots with which you can converse instead of humans.

-So lets start with a high level separation of common used terms and their meaning:
+So let's start with a high level separation of common used terms and their meaning:

 - AI (Artificial intelligence) is concerned with solving tasks that are easy for humans but hard for computers.